Climate Summary for Florida - January 2014

 Table 2: January precipitation totals and departures from normal (inches) for selected cities.

 Table 3: Select daily rainfall records (inches) broken during January (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for January is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-As of January 29th, neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are near average to below average across the Pacific Ocean.
-ENSO-neutral conditions are expected to continue through the spring 2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the state, and they are also predicting below normal precipitation in the western Panhandle and north Florida through April.
+Neutral ENSO conditions continue to be reported for the equatorial Pacific, with the equatorial sea surface temperatures (SSTs) near average across much of the equatorial Pacific and regions of below average SSTs in the east-central Pacific.
+ENSO-neutral conditions are favored to continue through the summer of 2014.
+NOAA’s Climate Prediction Center (CPC) predicts above normal temperatures and below normal precipitation for the entire state through April.

-Table 4: Breakdown of storm reports submitted in Florida during the month of January (compiled from Southeast Regional Climate Center).
+Table 4: Breakdown of storm reports submitted in Florida during January (compiled from Southeast Regional Climate Center).

 Appendix 1: Additional January departures from normal data for Florida locations.